 Power Wheels Safety

-Any time a child uses a Power Wheels product, safety measures should be strictly followed to ensure that all potential risks and hazards are minimized and avoided.
+Any time a child uses a Power Wheels product, safety measures should be strictly followed to minimize and avoid all potential risks and hazards.
 Adhere to the following safety guidelines for safe measures:

 - When operating any Power Wheels vehicle, minors should always remain under the supervision and in the sight of an adult.